ethersphere/SWIPs/SWIPs/swip-message_to_honey.md

 * On every regular code release, the default `messagePrices` will be updated so that a fallback value is always available to nodes
 * Upon start-up, nodes will look at the contents of their local cache.
 If no `messagePrices` object is found, or the `TTL` of their cached `messagePrices` object has expired, the message oracle will be queried.
 * The `TTL` is set as a variable inside the implementation of the oracle and can be updated.
-* To ensure that a new entry in the `smarmMessage` object can't become valid before all nodes are updated, the smart contract or update policy must ensure that the `validFrom` of new prices must be at least `TTL` seconds in the future.
+* To ensure that a new entry in the `swarmMessage` object can't become valid before all nodes are updated, the smart contract or update policy must ensure that the `validFrom` of new prices must be at least `TTL` seconds in the future.
 * If the oracle cannot be reached, nodes will continue to apply the `prices` as instructed by the expired `messagePrices` object or the `fallback value`—whichever is more recent.
 Subsequently, the node will attempt to establish a connection at regular intervals.

 ## Rationale